codio-templates/python-project-template/README.md

 ## Run
 Use the Run button (that looks like a Rocketship) to Run the file your cursor is in.

+## Debug your Code
+Use the "Debug Current File" on the far right of the top menu bar to launch the debugger targeting the file your cursor is in.

 ## Reconfigure your Panels for easier development
 Use the **View > Panels** menu on the top tool bar to segment your screen.